Hiya AI Phone

 Product Designer (Usability Research Lead)

-I led usability research, synthesized insights into 4 actionable design recommendations, and presented them to the UX team, which influenced the Hiya AI Phone product roadmap.
-I collaborated cross-functionally with product designers, researchers, and engineers throughout the process.
+I led usability research, synthesized insights into 4 actionable design recommendations, and presented them to Hiya's UX team, which directly influenced the product roadmap.
+I collaborated cross-functionally with designers, researchers, and engineers throughout the process.

 IMPACT